 The purpose of the policy is to establish procedures for the design, installation, acceptance, inspections, and maintenance of stormwater facilities installed on campus.
-The stormwater management facilities policy was originally approved in 2009 and is re-evaluated on an annual basis.
+The stormwater A total of 126 inspections were performed on the structural management facilities policy was originally approved in 2009 and is re-evaluated on an annual basis.